-If the next legislative session doesn’t tap the rainy day fund, it should contain about $10 billion by the end of fiscal 2017.
+If the 2017 legislative session doesn’t tap the rainy day fund, it should contain about $10.3 billion by the end of fiscal 2017 and $11.9 billion at the end of fiscal 2019.

 The Pew Charitable Trusts report that 46 states have some form of rainy day fund.

-Texas had the nation’s second-largest rainy day fund in fiscal 2015 and now has taken the top slot (Exhibit 1).
+Texas had the nation’s second-largest rainy day fund in fiscal 2015 and the largest in 2016 (Exhibit 1).

 |State||Fiscal 2015 Balance||Fiscal 2016 Balance|